Skip to main content

 Methodology

-This analysis was conducted by reviewing the upstream go-ethereum security advisories (GitHub Advisory Database), the Go vulnerability database (vuln.go.dev), and the Core-Geth commit history from June 2023 through March 2026.
+These findings emerged from cross-client compatibility work conducted during Fukuii development and Olympia upgrade preparation.
+Validation included reviewing the upstream go-ethereum security advisories (GitHub Advisory Database), the Go vulnerability database (vuln.go.dev), and the Core-Geth commit history from June 2023 through March 2026.
 Each CVE was verified against the Core-Geth codebase to confirm applicability to Ethereum Classic.

-The patched Core-Geth 1.13.0 release was validated through Mordor testnet deployment, cross-client genesis hash verification, and automated test suites across all three Olympia client implementations.
+Core-Geth 1.13.0 was validated through Mordor testnet deployment, cross-client genesis hash verification, and automated test suites across all three Olympia client implementations.